-Name and Province/State and Country of Residence Position held in Corporation Principal Occupation (1) Director Since Number of Common Shares Beneficially Owned or Controlled as at December 7, 2012 (2) Paul J. DesLauriers (3)(4)(5)(6) Ontario, Canada Chairman and Director Executive Vice President, Loewen, Ondaatje, McCutcheon Limited (brokerage firm) February 5, 2002 235,606 (7) Mario Hernandez Santiago, Chile Executive Vice President, Claims and Land Management and Director Executive Vice President, Claims and Land Management and a director of the Corporation March 13, 1997 14,268,618 (8) William Hill (3)(5)(6) Ontario, Canada Director President of Wm.
+Name and Province/State and Country of Residence Position held in Corporation Principal Occupation (1) Director Since Number of Common Shares Beneficially Owned or Controlled as at the date hereof (2) Paul J. DesLauriers (3)(4)(5)(6) Ontario, Canada Chairman and Director Executive Vice President, Loewen, Ondaatje, McCutcheon Limited (brokerage firm) February 5, 2002 235,606 (7) Mario Hernandez Santiago, Chile Executive Vice President, Claims and Land Management and Director Executive Vice President, Claims and Land Management and a director of the Corporation March 13, 1997 17,266,761 (8) William Hill (3)(5)(6) Ontario, Canada Director President of Wm.
 Hill Associates (a mining consulting firm) May 15, 2007 nil Stephen W. Houghton New York, U.S.A.
 Chief Executive Officer and Director Chief Executive Officer and a director of the Corporation May 12, 1994 2,874,963 Richard Lachcik (5)(6) Ontario, Canada Director and Secretary Partner of the law firm of Norton Rose Canada LLP, Toronto, Canada.
 March 11, 2008 nil Juan Proaño (6) Washington, DC, U.S.A.
-Director A director of Minera Poderosa S.A. (a gold company located in Peru) May 31, 2007 nil Frederick D. Seeley (3)(4)(5) Massachusetts, U.S.A.
-Director Chairman Givens Hall Bank and Trust Ltd. (Cayman Islands, BVI) May 12, 1994 37,750 David R. S. Thomson Santiago, Chile Executive Vice- President, Exploration and Director Executive Vice-President, Exploration and a director of the Corporation March 13, 1997 14,081,156 (9) Fernando Saenz Poch Concepcion, Chile Director General Manager, Inversiones FERSA S.A., Concepcion, Chile April 19, 2010 6,334,428 (10) Peter W. Hogg Ontario, Canada Chief Financial Officer President, Palmer Services, Toronto, Canada.
+Director A director of Minera Poderosa S.A.(a gold company located in Peru) May 31, 2007 nil

+Name and Province/State and Country of Residence Position held in Corporation Principal Occupation (1) Director Since Number of Common Shares Beneficially Owned or Controlled as at the date hereof (2) Frederick D. Seeley (3)(4)(5) Massachusetts, U.S.A.
+Director Chairman Givens Hall Bank and Trust Ltd. (Cayman Islands, BVI) May 12, 1994 97,750 (9) David R. S. Thomson Santiago, Chile Executive Vice- President, Exploration and Director Executive Vice-President, Exploration and a director of the Corporation March 13, 1997 17,486,149 (10) Fernando Saenz Poch Concepcion, Chile Director General Manager, Inversiones FERSA S.A., Concepcion, Chile April 19, 2010 6,334,428 (11) Peter W. Hogg Ontario, Canada Chief Financial Officer President, Palmer Services, Toronto, Canada.
 N/A nil

-- (1) Information respecting the principal occupation of each director or executive officer has been provided by such director or executive officer. - (2) Information respecting holdings of Common Shares has been provided by individual directors or executive officers. - (3) Member of Audit Committee. - (4) Member of Compensation Committee. - (5) Member of the Corporate Governance and Nominating Committee. - (6) Member of the Technical Committee. - (7) Held by a company which is wholly-owned by Mr. DesLauriers. - (8) Of said Common Shares, 13,721,285 are held by companies, which are wholly-owned by Mr. Hernandez.
-The remaining 547,333 are held in the name of Mr. Hernandez personally. - (9) Of said Common Shares, 8,765,642 are held by a company which is controlled by another company of which Mr. Thomson owns 66% of the issued and outstanding shares, 4,865,514 are held by a company controlled by Mr. Thomson. - (10) Of said Common Shares, 2,309,468 are held by Inversiones FERSA S.A., a company which is wholly-owned by Mr. Poch's father, 3,865,560 are held by Lyss Investments C.V., a company which is wholly-owned by Mr. Poch's father and 159,400 registered in the name of Maria Soledad Poch, Mr. Poch's mother.
+- (1) Information respecting the principal occupation of each director or executive officer has been provided by such director or executive officer. - (2) Information respecting holdings of Common Shares has been provided by individual directors or executive officers. - (3) Member of Audit Committee. - (4) Member of Compensation Committee. - (5) Member of the Corporate Governance and Nominating Committee. - (6) Member of the Technical Committee. - (7) Held by a company which is wholly-owned by Mr. DesLauriers. - (8) Of said Common Shares, 16,719,428 are held by companies, which are wholly-owned by Mr. Hernandez.
+The remaining 547,333 are held in the name of Mr. Hernandez personally. - (9) Of said Common Shares, 96,750 are held in the name of Frederick Seeley personally and 1,000 are registered in the name of Samantha Seeley. - (10) Of said Common Shares, 8,765,642 are held by a company which is controlled by another company of which Mr. Thomson owns 66% of the issued and outstanding shares and 8,720,507 are held by a company controlled by Mr. Thomson. - (11) Of said Common Shares, 2,309,468 are held by Inversiones FERSA S.A., a company which is wholly-owned by Mr. Poch's father, 3,865,560 are held by Lyss Investments C.V., a company which is wholly-owned by Mr. Poch's father and 159,400 registered in the name of Maria Soledad Poch, Mr. Poch's mother.